Projection Projects

 What I do: Aerial filming and related ground based filming or photography

-Welcome to my web site, I’m Nick Fenwick, based in Brighton, East Sussex where I do Aerial Filming and Photography using drones to capture interesting perspectives from the air
+Welcome to my web site, I’m Nick Fenwick, based in Brighton, East Sussex, where I do Aerial Filming and Photography using drones to capture interesting perspectives from the air as well as utilising background abilities for ground based filming and audio visual projects

 Background:

-My web site here originally set up for video projection relating to film festival events, now mostly orientated to aerial filming and photography using drones.
-Background abilities also span a lifetime, from higher level sports study, immersed across the competitive sport environ, leading, teaching, working across Outdoor Education, qualified across water based sport, alpine snow sport, climbing and mountain activities which also bring a range of skills, insight and awareness to effectively manage on the ground planning and safety, whilst staying within the rules through qualification and permissions set by the Civil Aviation Authority
+My web site here originally set up for video projection relating to audio visual and film screenings, now mostly orientated to aerial filming and photography using a drone.
+Background abilities also span a lifetime, from sports study, immersed across the competitive sport environ, to leading, teaching and working across Outdoor Education, qualified across water based sport, alpine snow sport, climbing and mountain activities which also bring a range of skills, insight and awareness to align with adventure film projects whilst also being able to effectively manage on the ground planning and safety

 I’m an accredited member of Drone Safe Register